Cong's second successive duck in Delhi polls, gets least-ever votes

 From being a political force that ruled the national capital for 15 years in a row, the Congress stands decimated after the Delhi election results, failing to win for the second consecutive time even a seat and its vote share getting reduced to its lowest ever of 4.27 per cent.
 The grand old party of Indian politics was out of the race in each of the 70 constituencies by distant margins with 63 of its candidates losing their security deposits.

-Lack of a credible face, weak strategy and candidates led to the washout of the party in Delhi, where it was seen as an unwilling contestant that lacked the fighting spirit.
+Lack of a credible face, weak strategy and candidates led to the washout of the party in Delhi, where it was seen as a reluctant contestant that lacked the fighting spirit.
 The Congress did not win any seat in the 2015 assembly elections but had managed to garner a 9.7 per cent vote share.
 This time, it stood decimated further after it ceded its vote bank.

+The party also started its campaign late after most of its bigwigs in Delhi opted out of the race on being asked by the party leadership to contest.
+Party insiders feel their top leaders - Rahul Gandhi and Priyanka Gandhi - did not campaign enough.
+Rahul addressed four poll rallies and sister Priyanka two.
+Their campaign, however, did not help the party much as their candidates lost their security deposits in all the constituencies where the two leaders addressed poll rallies.

 The Congress failed to win the hearts of Delhiites with the work initiated during Sheila Dikshit's rule from 1998 to 2013 and the contest ended as a bipolar one between the AAP and the BJP.
 This humiliating defeat in Delhi does not bode well for the party with Bihar and West Bengal assembly polls slated later this year.